sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 dotnet run --configuration Release
 ```

-Finally we can see the results:
+Finally, we can see the results:

 ```cmd
 BenchmarkDotNet v0.13.10, Windows 10 (10.0.19045.3693/22H2/2022Update)